REst-1988/MasirGithubUsers/README.md

 ------------
 This project is created for the recruitment challenge of Masir.
 Using "https://masir.io/github-users/" instruction.
+You can watch a preview of the application on "https://drive.google.com/file/d/1quK4DVND56lOtlZP21GsN7bKSPSr9urv/view?usp=sharing"

 This app is created to get Github users and is capable of searching through users. selecting a user shows the user detail page and its followers and following.